 Strip Highlights

-If you're thinking of taking a helicopter ride, this is the best option as it's one of the shortest, with a duration of 15 to 20 minutes.
+If you're considering taking a helicopter ride, this is the best option, as it's one of the shortest, with a duration of 15 to 20 minutes.

-The Strip Highlights tour takes place at night, visiting famous buildings like the New York-New York Hotel & Casino, Caesars Palace, and the LINQ Promenade, not to mention the entire Strip.
+The Strip Highlights tour takes place at night, visiting famous landmarks such as the New York-New York Hotel & Casino, Caesars Palace, and the LINQ Promenade, as well as the entire Strip.
 It costs approximately $80, an excellent investment.

 Downtown Delights & City Sights